Jamesburg, New Jersey: Politics

 In the 2017 gubernatorial election, Republican Kim Guadagno received 50.5% of the vote (548 votes), ahead of Democrat Phil Murphy, who received 47.0% of the vote (510 votes).
 In the 2013 gubernatorial election, Republican Chris Christie received 63.9% of the vote (762 cast), ahead of Democrat Barbara Buono with 34.3% (409 votes), and other candidates with 1.8% (22 votes), among the 1,201 ballots cast by the borough's 3,010 registered voters (8 ballots were spoiled), for a turnout of 39.9%.
 In the 2009 gubernatorial election, Republican Chris Christie received 54.7% of the vote (752 ballots cast), ahead of Democrat Jon Corzine with 35.1% (482 votes), Independent Chris Daggett with 7.9% (108 votes) and other candidates with 1.5% (20 votes), among the 1,374 ballots cast by the borough's 2,952 registered voters, yielding a 46.5% turnout.

-Incumbent Council President Samantha Rampacek (D) and Thomas Emens (D) are candidates for Borough Council in the 2022 midterm elections.
-No Republican candidates filed a petition to run.
+Scandal

+In 1993-1994 there was a major state investigation into allegations of corruption by borough officials conducted by the New Jersey State Commission of Investigation.
+The Commission launched an investigation into the governmental operations of Jamesburg in February 1993 after receiving numerous citizen complaints of corruption at the hands of key municipal officials.
+In a November 1994 report, the commission revealed a systemic pattern of official misconduct, nepotism and abuse of the public trust so pervasive as to cause local budgetary hardships and jeopardize the local police department.
+The probe prompted the departure of longtime Borough Tax Assessor Carmen Pirre, spurred a Treasury Department audit, and paved the way for wholesale municipal reforms.
+Richard Gardiner, director of the state Division of Taxation, stated in a February 27, 1995 letter: "This case is a prime example of governmental agencies working in a cooperative and efficient manner to accomplish common goals and to achieve worthwhile objectives."